 Snacking vs. Not Snacking

 For some, eating mini-meals throughout the day keeps their metabolism running efficiently and helps keep them energized.
 In fact, for people with certain health conditions, like type 2 diabetes, this could be a good way to keep blood sugar levels steady.
 However, since we are all individuals with unique metabolisms, that strategy may not work for everyone.

 If you have tried eating smaller meals throughout the day and are not seeing the results you want, perhaps switching to three well-balanced meals per day would help you get the results you’re after.
 It’s all about trial and error to find out what works best for you and makes you feel good.
 There’s no one size fits all when it comes to an eating plan.

 Each food strategy has its pros and cons.
 However, what works best for your waistline depends on what food choices you are making.
 If you do choose the traditional route of consuming three square meals a day, then you need to be sure they are balanced and provide all three macronutrients (carbs, protein, and fats).
 They should also offer plenty of variety to ensure you are getting a wide range of vitamins and minerals at each meal.
 So, if you’re not a big snacker, have no fear; some studies suggest that you burn the same amount of calories regardless of how or when you eat them.

 When done smartly, snacking can be very helpful for those seeking to lose weight or manage their blood sugar.
 It can be helpful in staving off hunger to help tame your appetite before it gets out of control and causes you to devour the first thing you see.
-Unfortunately, when we let ourselves get this hungry, we typically reach for something quick from a box that is high in calories and ultra-processed.
+Unfortunately, when we let ourselves get this hungry, we typically don’t aim for healthy snacks.
+Instead, we reach for something quick from a box that is high in calories and ultra-processed.
 Therefore, you want to set yourself up for success by following these three simple snacking rules.